 The early Irish harp – wire-strung, with a melting, bell-like resonance – was the illustrious zenith of medieval Gaelic music culture, played in Ireland, and also in the Scottish Highlands & Islands, from the early Middle Ages until the years just after 1800, when it died out.
 By the early sixteenth century, the early Irish harp came to symbolise Ireland itself, and is still depicted in the national emblem.
-It has been eclipsed by the modern harp which nows bears the name ‘Irish harp’.
+It has been eclipsed by the more modern instrument which nows bears the name ‘Irish harp’.
 The Historical Harp Society of Ireland exists to promote the older instrument.

-What will I learn as a Scholar?
+What will I learn as a Participant?

 We will equip you with the skills you need to source, reconstruct and play the historical music of the early Irish harp: song airs, laments, marches, music composed for patrons, older dances e.g. minuets & jigs etc. and 16th- to 18th-century ‘foreign’ repertoire.